sc3/sc3/README.md

 # Governance

-Decisions such as what projects we'll tackle and licenses we'll use will be
+Decisions such as what projects we'll tackle and licenses we'll use loose consensus in face to face meetings will be handled with loose consensus.
+Anyone may raise an issue for consideration at a meeting or on the Github issue tracker.
+Participants may:

-Consensus means that for a formal decision, decision-makers may:
+* Join in on the proposal.

-* Agree: You'd like to get on board.
+* Set aside and let someone else do it.
-* Step aside: You have reservations or simply no resources to contribute to the decision, but you don't oppose it.
+* Object and ask for further consideration.

-* Veto: You get one veto for life.
-If you veto a proposal, it will not be considered again.
+If there is an objection, everyone participating must come to an agreement about how to proceed, or the proposal will be shelved.

 # Copyright